Is Betternet a trustworthy and safe VPN service?

 Due to all of the problems and privacy concerns found in this review, Betternet is not recommended by Restore Privacy.

 In general, free VPNs are usually a trap.
 They lure people in who are looking for a “good deal” and then utilize shady practices to make money off the user’s data.

 There are many better options available that will provide you with more security and privacy, as well as better speed and reliability.
 And if you are looking for deals, see the VPN coupons page.
 You can also check out the NordVPN coupon page as well as the ExpressVPN coupon page.

-To see the current top recommendations, check out the Best VPNs list.
+To see the current top recommendations, check out the Best VPN list.